 These services are always open to all.
-In general the faithful who attend number between 20 and 40 at Stirling.
-Numbers go up to between 100 and 140 for the major feasts of Christmas and Easter.
+In general, the faithful who attend number between 25 and 40 at Stirling, and 30 to 60 in Dundee.
+Numbers in Edinburgh are normally between 60 and 90, which goes up to between 100 and 140 for the major feats of Christmas and Easter.